yuxin-miao/VE477_Algorithms_Intro/Algo&Data_Stuct.md

 - insert(): O(1) vs. O(n)
 - find(): O(1) vs. O(n)
 - Not use hash table : rank search / sort

+### Bloom Filter

+用于添加/查询元素，不可以删除元素。高空间利用率

+an array of n bits and k hash functions

+- to `insert`, for every element, calculate the related hash values (k in total), then change the corresponding index value as 1.
+- to `find`, calculate the related hash values and look up, if any one is 0, the element must not be in it.
+But even though all the related slots are 1, do not mean the element must be exist (small false positive probability: may find a not-existed element / no false negative probability: existed number must be found)

+False positive probability

+​	universal hashing function (random uniform), for each hash function, of slot j. not 1->(1-1/n)

+​	so all $Pr[A[j] =0] = (1-1/n)^{k|S|}$.
+Then could get the probability of a slot as 1.
+Then all k slots are 1 -> false positive probability

+longer array (more space) -> decrease the false positive probability (likelihood decrease exponentially)

+could set a Bloom Filter before the hash table, only when returns True (false positive) then use the hash table.

 ## Binary Search Tree